The 25th Annual Putnam County Spelling Bee: Subsequent productions

+Synopsis

 Act 1

+While setting up for the spelling bee, moderator Rona Lisa Peretti has a flashback to when she won the Third Annual Spelling Bee, but is interrupted by the entrance of Chip Tolentino.
 The spellers are introduced as they enter and they sing about their anticipation of the bee ("The Twenty-Fifth Annual Putnam County Spelling Bee").
-Moderator Rona Lisa Peretti speaks privately to Olive Ostrovsky, who has not yet paid the entrance fee.
+Rona calls up four audience participants and requests to speak privately to Olive Ostrovsky, who has not yet paid the entrance fee.
+After Olive reveals that her parents are not present and she arrived by bus, Rona decides to let the fee slide for the moment.
 She then introduces the official word pronouncer, Douglas Panch, and comfort counselor, Mitch Mahoney.
-Mahoney leads the spellers in the Pledge of Allegiance and Panch explains the rules ("The Spelling Rules / My Favorite Moment of the Bee 1").
+Mitch leads the spellers in the Pledge of Allegiance with everyone speaking at different speeds.
+While Panch explains the rules, Rona gushes over what she loves about the bee ("The Spelling Rules / My Favorite Moment of the Bee 1").

 The spelling bee begins.
-Leaf Coneybear's word is capybara, which he has no idea how to spell, but he ends up spelling it correctly while in a trance.
+Each time a speller is called, Rona shares a piece of information about them.
+When Leaf Coneybear is first called up, he has a flashback to when he got into the county bee on a lark.
+His word is capybara, which he ends up spelling correctly while in a trance.
 Olive is shown to be shy and reserved, a result of her largely absent parents.
 She has come to love spelling by reading the dictionary in her home ("My Friend, the Dictionary").
 When William Barfée is called to spell for the first time, Rona describes his unusual technique – he spells the word out on the ground with his foot to get a visual before speaking it.
-After a few spellers get easy words, the others rant about how the element of luck makes the bee unfair ("Pandemonium").
-Logainne then gets "Cystitis", and is shown studying with her two often-arguing fathers in a flashback.
+After the audience spellers get easy words (except for the unlucky one who gets epicalyx), the cast spellers rant about how the element of luck makes the bee unfair ("Pandemonium").
+Logainne then gets cystitis, and is shown studying with her two often-arguing fathers in a flashback.
 When Leaf is called the second time, he reminisces about how his family calls him "dumb" ("I'm Not That Smart").

 Barfée is called, and sings about his technique ("Magic Foot").
-When Marcy is called again, she correctly spells "qaimaqam", proving herself to be the best speller, though she is somewhat hurt when Rona claims that she is "all business".
-Chip Tolentino is called next, but he is reluctant to take his turn because he has an erection after fantasizing about Leaf's sister.
-Under threat of disqualification (a fact not helped because he is asked to spell a somewhat erotic sounding word), he misspells his word and Mitch hauls him off ("Pandemonium (Reprise) / My Favorite Moment of the Bee 2").
+When Marcy is called again, she correctly spells qaimaqam, proving herself to be the best speller, though she is somewhat hurt when Rona claims that she is "all business".
+Chip is called next, but he is reluctant to take his turn because he has an erection after fantasizing about Leaf's sister, Marigold.
+Under threat of disqualification (a fact not helped because he is asked to spell tittup), he misspells his word (T-I-T-U-P) and Mitch hauls him off ("Pandemonium (Reprise) / My Favorite Moment of the Bee 2").

 At this point, the last audience speller is eliminated.
 Mitch sings a special serenade to this audience member for making it this far ("Prayer of the Comfort Counselor").